dandisy/webcore/README.md

 ### Single Platform can be used for Backend Admin Website or Website CMS (built according to your needs)

 ## 1. Webcore
-### Concept

-    Admin Page - UI Component - Front Page

-1. Backend Page (Admin)

-    Scope of Admin Page :
-    provide content management, presentation management, asset management and configuration

-2. UI Component (just a part of page)

-    Scope of UI Component (widget) :
-    provide reusable part of UI (widget) to be used in template of page (with layout positions), (*and provide tracking of user interaction for personalization)

-    Scope of Page :
-    layouting and styling UI Component globaly as a Page by incorporating a template

-3. Frontend Page

-    Scope of Front Page :
-    provide User Experience with content personalization

 ### Installation

 Copy, paste and hit the Enter key in console line by line